nguyenlong205/self-pytorchTutorial/lesson-04/README.md

 ### 1.2.
 How Neural Network works?

 Learning in neural network, actually is the process of establishment and adjustment of weights of the connections between nodes in a neural system.
-Those processes are commonly called as *training*.
+Those processes are commonly called as ***training***.
 These weights will be optimised while training occurs.
 Particularly, this process is to refine its weights to minimize errors between its predictions and the actual values.

+An ***activation function*** adds non-linearity to a neural network layer’s output, enabling the model to learn complex patterns.
+Without it, the network would act like a simple linear model.
+Common activation functions include `ReLU` (Rectified Linear Unit), which outputs zero for negative inputs and the input itself if positive, `sigmoid`, which squashes values between 0 and 1, and `tanh`, which outputs values between -1 and 1.
+Activation functions enable neural networks to approximate complex functions and solve a wide variety of tasks such as classification, regression, and more.

-A technique called backpropagation *(will be introduced later in this lecture)* facilitates this weight adjustment.
+A technique called ***backpropagation*** *(will be introduced later in this lecture)* facilitates this weight adjustment.
 Backpropagation calculates the error in the output and propagates it back through the network, iteratively adjusting weights until a desired accuracy level is achieved.
 Once trained, the network can make predictions on new data, such as identifying cats in images.

 ### 1.3.
 Why Neural Network?
 Neural networks are becoming an essential tool for many businesses and organizations.
 Here are some reasons why they are so important: